VulcanWM/stem-sims/README.md

 Each simulation file is standalone.
 It contains:
 - the core simulation function
-- an example function call at the bottom of the file
+- an example to call at the bottom of the file

 To experiment: